projectbaluga/SafePlay/README.md

 - Not applicable; the DLL contains no persistent data.

 ## Testing & Quality
-- No automated tests currently.
+- GitHub Actions builds the solution on every push.
 - Manual QA: build the DLL and verify it blocks known cheat tools.
 - Recommended: run static analysis (`/W4` or `/analyze`) in Visual Studio.

 ## Performance & Security Notes
 - Scans run every 5 seconds; adjust if CPU impact is noticeable.
 - Uses `PROCESS_QUERY_LIMITED_INFORMATION` to minimize required privileges.
-- Lists are hard-coded; tampering requires rebuilding the DLL.
+- Lists are loaded from editable text files.
 - No network or external services accessed.

 ## Roadmap
-- External configuration for banned lists.
 - Logging/audit trail for detections.
 - Automated test suite and CI pipeline.
 - Dynamic update mechanism for cheat signatures.